julianss/flr/docs/creating_app.rst

         }
     ]

+NOTE: the files present in the ``data/`` folder will be loaded in alphabetical order.

 Now stop and run the server again.
 The menus and views will be loaded into the database.
 Go to ``localhost:6800`` and you will now see the "My Vet App" section.